codebase-berkeley/tgif-voting-portal/README.md

   - if there are new plugins, re-run `yarn install` in the folders

 Easiest way to start locally
 - run  `yarn dev` in the root folder.
 This will concurrently start the client (react app), express server, and rebuild/start the database (drop the database and recreate it).
 Ouput of the three applications will be merged and printed in the same terminal tab.
+Afterwards, go to `localhost:8000` to view the application.
+However, whenever you make changes, you must rerun `yarn build` in the client folder. (\[2021-07-31\]this hassle is temorary and due to deployment changes. we will fix eventually)

 - [Optional] to interact with our db and run sql commands in terminal on the fly, open a new terminal window and run `psql tgif` (doesn't have to be run in any specific folder)